alex-oleshkevich/imia/docs/authenticators.md

 Classes: `imia.TokenAuthenticator`

 Tokens are a popular way to authenticate API requests.
-The token is read from the request headers and then challenges agains the user provider.
+The token value is read from the `Authorization` header and then the user provider will search a user for the given token.

 | Option | Type | Description |
 |---------|-----|-------------|
 |user_provider | UserProvider | A user provider to use.|
 |token | str | A token type.|

-The token type is a part of the headers that goes right before the token value.
-For example, in header "Authorization:
+The token type is a part of the header that goes right before the token value.
+For example, in the header "
+Authorization:
 Bearer TOKENVALUE" the token type is "bearer".

 ### Usage